Observe these do’s and don’ts when using a Debt Consolidation Plan (DCP) to manage overwhelming credit card debt.

-So before applying for a DCP, be aware of what you should and shouldn’t do when your plan starts.
+Before applying for a DCP, be aware of what you should and shouldn’t do when your plan starts.

-Do Shop Around for the Lowest Interest Rate
+DO Shop Around for the Lowest Interest Rate

-Don’t Miss A Payment
+DON’T Miss A Payment

 Use a DCP calculator to get an idea of how much your monthly payments will cost, then create a budget around this.
 Once your plan starts, your monthly payment needs to be made in full and on time – no questions asked.

-So develop the discipline and habit of paying your DCP on time.
+Therefore, develop the discipline and habit of paying your DCP on time.

-Don’t Use the Credit Facility
+DON’T Use the Credit Facility

-Because it’s part of the DCP, the credit facility cannot be canceled and you cannot lower the credit limit.
+Because it’s part of the DCP, the credit facility cannot be cancelled and you cannot lower the credit limit.
 Additionally, you have to bear any fees and interest rates that come with the credit facility.

-Using the credit facility undoes all the hard work you’ve put into repaying your credit card debt, and puts you in a financial hole twice as deep.
+Using the credit facility undoes all the hard work you’ve put into repaying your credit card debt and puts you in a financial hole twice as deep.
 If you use the credit card and are already spending several hundred dollars a month repaying your DCP, there is a good chance you will be unable to pay back the bill in full and on time.

 Stay out of the never-ending debt cycle by continuing to save money even if you have credit card debt.
 Even an amount as low as S$100 can go a long way into building an emergency fund you can turn to in case something goes wrong.

-Do Change Your Spending Habits
+DO Change Your Spending Habits

-A DCP simplifies the way you pay off multiple credit cards balances, and takes the stress out of juggling several bills and due dates.
+A DCP simplifies the way you pay off multiple credit cards balances and takes the stress out of juggling several bills and due dates.
 However, this is only one part of the solution.
 In order to maintain your debt-free status, your behaviour needs to change.

-Read This Next:
+Read These Next: